koryz22/koryz22/README.md

 ### Hi there 👋

+- My name is Kory Zhang!
+I am a current third year undergraduate student studying Computer Science at the University of California, Irvine.
+I have various project experiences revolving around Python, C++, HTML/CSS, Javascript and more.

+- 📫 How to reach me: [email](k.oryy@yahoo.com)!

 <!--
 **koryz22/koryz22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.